Since 2017

 Step 11

-12. Mash with hands so all pieces evenly distributed.
+12. I mix it with my hands so that all the pieces are evenly distributed throughout.

 Step 12